MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - ✅ no any option in search with class, medium, subject
  - ✅ Booked slot will be disabled
  - ✅ No professional institution for student
- - send request page
- - tuition style
+ - ✅ NCheck current date is greater than previously saved date
- - location of student can be edited edit
+ - ✅ Nlocation of student can be edited edit
- - Complete button only
+ - ✅ Complete button only
+ - ✅ add gender and nid card field
+ - ✅ Profile page, on off in jamal
+ - fix chat time on sending sms
+ - Notification sms on phone (Accept, share link)
+ - Disable slot is not working
+ - Not getting right notigication message
+ - SMS Unseen ribbon
  - Chat is not working properly
  - AI Detects mobile number and social media links
  - A teacher can block a student or a student can block a teacher
  - delete useless images from AWS
- - Profile page, on off in jamal
  - duplicate database and keep backup in excel file
+ - Search button

 ### Sequelize problems